-Other Infrastructure Summary Assessment Further Work Waste, Recycling & Energy Management Recycling capacity at the Giltbrook Recycling Centre is generally sufficient.
-There is a severe shortage of space for additional dry recycling through the existing Waste Transfer Station (WTS) in Giltbrook.
-Any additional inputs / outputs to / from this WTS site will be constrained.
-Expansion would be difficult to achieve and so NCC would potentially be looking at developing a new WTS.
+Other Infrastructure Summary Assessment Further Work Other Intrastructure Waste, Recycling & Energy Management , Liaison with BBC Waste & Recycling will be required. new WTS.
 Developer contributions to support that would be essential.
 [NCC representations prior to March 2017 stakeholder meeting] Each dwelling will require space for 4 bins to be located at the property.
-[All NCC comments within pre- March 2017 stakeholder meeting representations] Liaison with BBC Waste & Recycling will be required.
+[All NCC comments within pre- March 2017 stakeholder meeting representations]